benkeser/slapnap/slapnap_documentation.md

 ### Mounting a local directory {#sec:mounting}

 To [mount](https://docs.docker.com/storage/bind-mounts/) a local directory to the output directory in the container (`/home/output/`), use the `-v` option.
 Any items saved to the output directory in the container (file path in the container `/home/output/`) will be available in the mounted directory.
 Conversely, all files in the mounted local directory will be visible to programs running inside the container.
-To avoid possible naming conflicts in the mounted directory, we recommend mounting an empty directory to store the output.

 Suppose `/path/to/local/dir` is the file path on a local computer in which we wish to save the output files from a `slapnap` run.
 A `docker run` of `slapnap` would include the option `-v /path/to/local/dir:/home/output`.
 After a run completes, the requested output should be viewable in `/path/to/local/dir`.
 See Section \@ref(sec:examples) for full syntax.

+To avoid possible naming conflicts and file overwrites in the mounted directory, __we recommend mounting an empty directory__ to store the output.

 ### Viewing report in browser {#sec:viewreport}